azmmmm/BloggerBridge/README.md

 2. I would ban access for any tendencies of malicious or illegal usage.

 # Limitation
-Only support a limit range of resouces.
+Only support a limited range of resouces.
 That makes your Blogger **LOOK** normal, but not indeed functions like one.